HL7/fhir-medication-rems-ig/input/pagecontent/specification.md

 #### Support for deferred SMART app launch

 In other cases, a provider action may not be able to be completed immediately upon receiving it in a CDS Hooks response, and instead may need to be deferred until a later time.
-The guide leverages an approach where the REMS Administrator's CDS Hooks response includes a `recommendation` Card containing a Task resource enabling the provider to launch the indicated SMART app later, as described in the [CDS Hooks Card Profiles section](cds-cards.html#deferred-smart-application-launch).
+The guide leverages an approach where the REMS Administrator's CDS Hooks response includes a `suggestion` Card containing a Task resource enabling the provider to launch the indicated SMART app later, as described in the [CDS Hooks Card Profiles section](cds-cards.html#deferred-smart-application-launch).

-Provider Systems **SHOULD** support `recommendation` cards with associated `actions` to defer the launch of SMART application.
+Provider Systems **SHOULD** support `suggestion` cards with associated `actions` to defer the launch of SMART application.

 <p></p>